AlberthMontero/simple-rss-parser/readme.md

 allows users to input an RSS Feed URL into the input Form.
 The Form Submit Button fetches the provided RSS-feed, then parses it and displays a resulting list.
 The List just shows downloaded elements (in the simplest way) and includes pagination functionality.

+Note: You need to provide a CORS proxy to be able to load the RSS feed in the app.

 ## Install Dependencies

 ```